Dr. Alexandra Morton, biologist-wild salmon activist

 In response to her letters, the government repeatedly stated that there was “no evidence” of the problems she reported.
 So when sea lice became an issue in 2001, Alex didn’t bother appealing to DFO.
 Instead, she took it upon herself to do the research and provide the evidence.
 With the help of experts in Norway and Scotland, she studied up on the life stages of the lice and quickly became quite an expert herself; her work on the impact of farm lice on wild salmon has been published worldwide.

 With solid research behind her, as well as several environmental organizations, Alex was able to mandate the salmon farmers to change their practices to reduce the lice population.
 This protected “perhaps a billion young wild salmon” from being eaten by lice.
-But Alex wasn’t able to move the farms away from the wild salmon migration routes, because the farmers argued that by using “quite a toxic drug” on farmed salmon, it would protect wild fish from the lice.
+But she wasn’t able to move the farms away from the wild salmon migration routes, because the farmers argued that by using “quite a toxic drug” on farmed salmon, it would protect wild fish from the lice.

 This logic, Alex says, is a fallacy.
 “Trying to get away with breaking the natural laws by putting a feed lot in the ocean isn’t going to work.
 The pathogens will always take advantage of this kind of feedlot situation, and while the farm fish are getting drugged to prevent them from dying, wild fish get no protection and die.
 Meanwhile, sea lice become resistant to the drugs, so larger quantities of more toxic chemicals are required for the farm fish.
 It’s a losing battle, and one we’ve lost with every parasite we have attempted to control with drugs.”

-Alex explains that adult wild Pacific salmon die in the river after they spawn.
+She explains that adult wild Pacific salmon die in the river after they spawn.
 The common rationale among scientists is that this behaviour breaks the cycle of disease; when the parents die, so do most of the diseases they carry, leaving the youngsters free to swim to sea with the majority of pathogens gone.
 But the farms hold salmon on the migration route, so when the adults come home, they spread lice, viruses and bacteria to farm salmon, which breed these pathogens all winter and then infect the new crop of salmon in the spring at extremely high levels.

-“Every natural wild healthy population is carrying around the seeds of its destruction,” says Alex.
+“Every natural, wild, healthy population is carrying around the seeds of its destruction,” says Alex.
 “There’s always viruses, parasites and bacteria at a very low level.
 In this way, if an organism gets out of control, nature’s got the off switch already built in.
 Nature will not allow a whole bunch of salmon in one place.
 But the farms prevent the natural off switch from playing its role.
 That is the fundamental problem with salmon farming: it breaks the natural laws that hold disease in checks and balance.”

 Farmed and dangerous